bwssytems/ha-bridge/README.md

 The default upnp response port will be 50000 otherwise it can be set with -Dupnp.response.port=<port>.

+Upnp has been very closed on this platform to try and respond as a hue and there is now a setting to control if it is more open or strict, Add -Dupnp.strict=<true|false> to your command line to have the emulator respond to what it thinks is an echo to a hue or any other device.
+The default is upnp.strict=true.

 Then configure by going to the url for the host you are running on or localhost:
 ```
 http://192.168.1.240:8080